Juliet Burke

-Dr. Juliet Burke (née Carlson) is a character on the ABC television series Lost, portrayed by Elizabeth Mitchell.
+Dr. Juliet Burke is a fictional character portrayed by Elizabeth Mitchell on the ABC television series Lost.
 Created by J. J. Abrams and Damon Lindelof, the character was introduced in the third season as a member of the hostile group referred to as "the Others" by the crash survivors of Oceanic Flight 815.
 Flashbacks reveal Juliet's past as a research specialist recruited to solve the Island's fertility problem where pregnant women die after conception.
 Prevented from leaving the Island and seeing her sister again by Ben Linus until she finds a solution, she quickly betrays Ben and the Others when she is sent as a spy to the survivors' camp.
 Juliet initially grows close to the castaways' leader, Jack Shephard, but ultimately falls in love and forms a relationship with James "Sawyer" Ford, with whom she moves on to the afterlife in the series finale.
 The character has also appeared in several spin-off webisodes of Lost: Missing Pieces, with Mitchell reprising her role.

-Both Mitchell's performance and the character of Juliet have received significant praise from fans and critics.
-Juliet is widely considered the series' best female character, and Mitchell was nominated for the Primetime Emmy Award for Outstanding Guest Actress in a Drama Series in 2010.
+Both Mitchell's performance and the character of Juliet have received significant praise from critics and fans.
+Mitchell was nominated for the Primetime Emmy Award for Outstanding Guest Actress in a Drama Series in 2010.